-Tragic bullying cases like Phoebe Prince’s story have prompted public schools to review their responsibility in preventing bullying, both on and off campus.
-With the rise of social networking, cyberbulling has become a real threat, and schools are scrambling to manage the ramifications of 2.0 bullying.
+Tragic bullying cases like Phoebe Prince’s story have prompted public schools to review their responsibility in preventing bullying, both on and off-campus.
+With the rise of social networking, cyberbullying has become a real threat, and schools are scrambling to manage the ramifications of 2.0 bullying.

 On one hand, when cyberbullying affects a child's educational experience, the schools have a responsibility to put a stop to the behavior.
 On the other hand, much of the cyberbullying that occurs takes place outside of school, leaving schools helpless in monitoring such activity.
 Then, there is the first amendment guarantee of free speech.
 Where do we draw the line?